 Many Kachins are animists, people who worship the nats (spirits) said to reside in hills, trees, lakes and other natural features.
 While Burmese settlers have brought their Buddhist beliefs and European missionaries introduced Christianity, to many people in these hills, it is but a thin veneer.
 Scratch the surface and one finds the old beliefs, which still remain strong.
 Perhaps for good reason, as the previous night's events suggested.

 The night before, we were told we could make it to Hpakan the next day, so long as it didn't rain.
 And it didn't, for rain is not a proper term for what poured down that night.
 No, this wasn't rain, this was a torrent, a rage, a hurricane blast of fury unleashed by some power greater than any of us had previously known.

 The trace leads straight up the mountain face on the north bank of the Hweka chaung.
 But the previous night's downpour has made it impossible for our truck.
 At this moment, fortune smiles upon us, in the form of a caterpillar-treaded backhoe owned by a jade miner.
 Like a giant insect, the great mechanical beast lumbers over to where our truck is resting and, with agonizing slowness, raises its arm high into the sky.
 Then, with a deft move, the bucket empties its contents.
-On the mud in front of us is a slender thread – a steel cable that will bring us up the mountain.
+On the mud in front of us is a slender thread – a steel cable that will hopefully haul us into heaven.

 Ever-so-slowly, the spider pulls us up the mountain.
 So slick is the trace that even the caterpillar's treads spin and whirl in the mud.
-Thus, yet again, we set off on foot.
+Now understanding the drill, yet again, we set off on foot.

 Back to the soil